 The good news for non-US travellers amongst all this is that rather than being restricted to the usual government-run hotels, visitors are now able to spend their nights in guesthouses, homestays and more boutique-style accommodation.
 So if you’d like to get to one of the world’s few remaining communist open-air museums before it changes too much, we recommend getting there sooner rather than later.

 There’s taking an adventure away from your current geographic location, and then there’s taking an adventure away from your current way of life entirely.
 The Adventure Merchants’ bush survival courses fall into the latter category.
-Whether you want to undertake a 1, 3 or 7-day course, you’ll learn enough about bush survival to rival Bear Grylls himself – no urine drinking required.
+Whether you want to undertake a one, three or seven-day course, you’ll learn enough about bush survival to rival Bear Grylls himself – no urine drinking required.
 Whilst this style of trip won’t be for every traveller, for those who want to get back to basics and become equipped with the skills to survive, this is most certainly the ticket.